Editor

 This bet type relates to games such as CS: GO and LoL.
 Here you select the team to score the first kill of a match.

-Below are some of the most common eSports game format in Australia:
+Below are some of the most common eSports game formats in Australia:

-Bookmakers licensed to operate in Australia have put all the work to ensure punters have the best betting experience.
-From easy-to-use payment methods to exciting eSports betting markets and types, you have everything at your disposal to make money while having fun.
+Bookmakers licensed to operate in Australia have put all the work in to ensure punters have the best betting experiences.
+From easy-to-use payment methods to exciting international sports and eSports betting markets and types, you have everything at your disposal to make money while having fun.

-We recommend you visit the best bookmakers in Australia with available eSports betting, such as the ones listed above, and start the betting adventure from a more technical perspective.
+We recommend you visit the best bookmakers in Australia that will grant you access to both traditional sports and eSports betting odds, such as the ones listed above, and start the betting adventure from a more technical perspective.

-Know the strategies, get familiar with the teams, the types of bets, and choose your favorite game (ours is League of Legends).
-Don't forget to have fun!
+Know the strategies, get familiar with the teams, the types of bets, and choose your favorite games (ours are tennis and League of Legends).
+And above all else, don't forget to have fun!

-You can also learn more about eSports in India if you intend to explore further betting markets.
+You can also learn more about eSports in India if you intend to explore further betting markets in other parts of the world.

 ESports is an exceptionally dynamic and rapidly growing global phenomenon of game culture and a movement of millions of people in the digital age.
 In eSports, competition occurs between two or more people using computers and video games under set rules.
 Computer and video games must be played competitively against human players to be suitable as eSports titles in principle.
 In addition, all participants have the same conditions; the gameplay must not intervene in the game through preprogrammed, random mechanics.
 A synonymous term is "competitive gaming."
 There are sub-genres, for example, "SimRacing" in racing games.